Marocchinate: Testimonials of mass rape in Tuscany

 This attitude persisted until the arrival of the CEF in Tuscany.
 Here the violence began again in Siena, in Abbadia S. Salvatore, Radicofani, Murlo, Strove, Poggibonsi, Elsa, S. Quirico d'Orcia, Colle Val d'Elsa.
-Even members of the Resistance had to suffer abuse.
+Even members of the Italian Resistance suffered abuse.

 In Abbadia we counted as many as sixty victims of grim violence, which took place under the eyes of their families.
 One of the victims was comrade Lidia, our relay.
 Comrade Paolo, approached with an excuse, was also raped by seven Moroccans.
 The French commands, to our protests, replied that it was the tradition of their colonial troops to receive such an award after a difficult battle.